 Back to Blog

 The options are truly endless when it comes to choosing tools for your remote team.
-After all, it's not a simple task to take an in-person office environment and recreate it virtually.
-From water cooler chats to daily stand ups, many aspects of the traditional office need to be recreated so your team can work together with ease.
+And the pandemic highlighted the challenges companies faced associated with finding the right technology to support virtual teams.
+From water cooler chats to daily stand-ups to managing schedules, many aspects of the traditional office need to be recreated so your team can work together with ease.

 And heck, all of these tools claim to be the best in the business.
 We’re sure that they’re all great, but what really matters is choosing the best fit for your team.

-To help you out (and avoid analysis paralysis), we’ve mapped out recommended tools your team can use for everything like popular brainstorming, chat, video, task management, and meetings.
+To help you out (and avoid analysis paralysis), we've mapped out recommended tools remote employees can use for everything like brainstorming, chat, video, task management, and meetings to keep your team's communication seamless.
 Many of these tools were recommended by the speakers and participants of the Suddenly Distributed: Effective Agility in the Age of Coronavirus webinar.

 For teams looking for an effective way to brainstorm collaboratively in their remote environment, look no further than Groupmap.
 This virtual tool is especially helpful for teams who need some assistance making decisions and coming up with impactful ideas.